August 19, 2022 Industry news

 This business-led approach is common among many of the most successful schemes already operating in European countries such as Denmark, Finland, and The Netherlands.

 Infrastructure for the scheme is now being rolled out across Scotland, and businesses of all sizes are being encouraged to act now to make sure they are ready for when the scheme launches this time next year.

 This scheme is being delivered by industry for industry.
 By putting businesses in charge, we are making sure that it works for them.
 With one year to go until the scheme goes live for consumers, I would encourage all businesses and organisations that produce, ship or sell drinks to get involved with the scheme now.”

 Circular economy minister and co-leader of the Scottish Greens

 Businesses can register with Circularity Scotland to make sure they receive information that will help them prepare.

-The schemes’ regulator, the Scottish Environment Protection Agency (SEPA), has also launched a campaign that will help businesses understand their legal responsibilities and the steps they need to take over the next 12 months.
+The schemes’ regulator, the Scottish Environment Protection Agency (SEPA), has also launched a campaign that will help businesses understand their legal responsibilities and the steps they need to take to prepare.